Publication of Complaint Information Policy

 - the details of the complaint and matters alleged;

-- aspects of any response received from the judicial officer;
+- aspects of any response received from the judicial officer under section 14 of the Act;

 - a summary of the Commission’s findings; and